offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | Item 3 | 0.8       | 0.2       | **1.0** |
 | Item 4 | 0.1       | 0.9       | **1.0** |

 In this scenario, that doesn't make sense because there are no distinct clusters.
 As described above, it's more appropriate to think of internal nodes as points of commonality rather than as clusters.
-Points of commonality can feed into each other (internal node can have other internal nodes as neighbours).
+Points of commonality can feed into each other (an internal node can have other internal nodes as neighbours).
 As such, rather than each item having a probability of being a member_CLUSTER of a cluster, each point of commonality has a probability of having an item as its member_CLUSTER (based on how close an item is to it).
 The set of membership_CLUSTER probabilities for each point of commonality should sum to 1.

 |                 | Item 1 | Item 2 | Item 3 | Item 4 | Sum     |
 |-----------------|--------|--------|--------|--------|---------|